JeetShannigrahi21/JeetShannigrahi21.github.io/index.md

       <a href="https://hinducollege.ac.in" target="_blank" rel="noopener noreferrer">
         Hindu College, University of Delhi
       </a>
-      as the cohort salutatorian.
+      as the salutatorian of a cohort of 176 students.
     </p>
     <p>
-      In pursuit of seeking out varied research problems and gaining exposure to different working environments, I have been a visiting research student in several different groups.
-The research problems I have been a part of, stretch from using molecular dynamics to better understand radiation damage to light-matter interaction in a laser spectroscopy laboratory.
+      During my master's and bachelor's, I have been a visiting research student in several different groups, seeking out varied research problems and gaining exposure to different working environments.
+The research problems I have been a part of, stretch from using molecular dynamics to better understand radiation damage in materials to light-matter interaction in a laser spectroscopy laboratory.
 These have been spread across three different continents: as a
   <a href="https://nius.hbcse.tifr.res.in/" target="_blank" rel="noopener noreferrer">
     NIUS scholar
   </a>